LuxoftSDL/sdl_evolution/proposals/0298-Processing-of-unknown-enum-values-by-SDLCore.md

       SDL Core removes the item `UNKNOWN` from the request.
       The value of the `updateMode` parameter becomes empty.
       SDL Core omits an empty parameter from the request.
-      Since the parameter is mandatory (according to the SDL Core API), the request fails with the following response to a mobile application:
+      Since the parameter is mandatory, the request fails with the following response to a mobile application:
       `success=false, resultCode = "INVALID_DATA", info="Invalid enums were removed: updateMode:UNKNOWN"`

       1.2 Parameter is optional: `audioStreamingIndicator="UNKNOWN"`.